cea-hpc/phobos/doc/design/scsi_error_management.md

 optional arguments:
-  -h, --help            show this help message and exit --device              device ID of the logs to clear --medium              medium ID of the logs to clear -e, --errno           error number of the logs that should be dumped --start               timestamp before which the logs that should be dumped,
+  -h, --help            show this help message and exit -D, --device          device ID of the logs to clear -M, --medium          medium ID of the logs to clear -e, --errno           error number of the logs that should be dumped --start               timestamp of the oldest logs to dump,
-                        in format YYYY-MM-DD hh:mm:ss --end                 timestamp after which the logs that should be dumped, in format YYYY-MM-DD hh:mm:ss --all                 must be specified to clear all logs, will have no effect if any of the other arguments is specified
+                        in format YYYY-MM-DD hh:mm:ss --end                 timestamp of the most recent logs to dump, in format YYYY-MM-DD hh:mm:ss --all                 must be specified to clear all logs, will have no effect if any of the other arguments is specified
 ```

-## Additionnal remarks and thoughts
+## Additional remarks and thoughts

 Regarding the time window during which a tape/drive couple may not be reschedule
 together after an SCSI error, we have two choices: either considered this to
 only pertain to the operation that triggered this error, meaning another
-operation 2 minutes later may use the same couple, or add a new parameter to the
+operation later may use the same couple, or add a new parameter to the
 configuration file, which will specify this time window.
 As a first
 implementation solution, the former is easier and will yield results faster, but
 the necessity of the second solution will have to be discussed.